 Few people know about the underground world that exists under Bowling Green, where water flows in underground rivers in what is known as a karst landscape.
 In karst areas, water is especially vulnerable to pollution.
-In fact, what we do on the surface in Bowling Green not only directly impacts water below ground, but also drinking water since a portion of the water feeding the Barren River, where the City draws its drinking water from, flows through karst networks.
+In fact, did you know what we do on the surface in Bowling Green directly impacts both the water below ground and our drinking water?
+This is possible because a portion of the water feeding the Barren River, where the City draws its drinking water from, flows through underground karst networks.

 This campaign was made possible through a collaborative partnership between the city of Bowling Green and WKU's Hoffman Environmental Research Institute.
 Funding for the project is from the Bowling Green Department of Public Works.

 The mission of the Department of Public Works is to maintain the City's storm water, streets, landfills, public buildings, and traffic control for the protection of the public and improvement of the quality of life for the citizens of Bowling Green.
 Visit Site.

 The mission of the Hoffman Environmental Research Institute is to be a leader in basic and applied research that aims to better understand landscape, atmosphere, water, and human interactions.
 Visit Site.

 Crawford Hydrology Laboratory provides professional consulting and field and laboratory services regarding groundwater tracing in karst and non-karst areas.
 Visit Site.

 The "Keep it Clean, Bowling Green" campaign works hard to not only educate the citizens of Bowling Green about litter but to also get them involved in prevention and clean-ups.